<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=616016612279771&amp;ev=PageView&amp;noscript=1">

 Sales & Marketing

-How to Write Product Descriptions That Sell
+How to Write Food Product Descriptions That Sell

-Nina Galle
+Nina Galle Nina Galle Apr 09,2024

 1. Focus on your buyer

-Before writing your product descriptions, you have to think about who you are writing to.
+Before writing your product descriptions, you should think about who you are writing to.
 Determining your target audience can impact the tone and wording used in your product description.
-For example, if your target audience is households with kids, you can add health benefits or lunch ideas!
-Always use terms that your target audience would use.

-For example, using buzz words that would attract a health-focused individual.
 Generic descriptions don’t sell - so make sure you are writing to your buyer, not to all buyers.

-2. Add benefits
+2. Add food product benefits

 For any good sales pitch, you have to add the benefits of your product.
 With many products, listing benefits is a simple task.
-For example, if you are selling electronic device, you can explain how your version has this new feature.
-When you’re selling food, your benefits look a bit different.
+While listing features may be straightforward for items like electronics, detailing the advantages of food products can be more nuanced.

 3. Include ingredients

-This is an essential aspect of food labelling.
+This is an essential aspect of food labeling.
 According to the FDA, food manufacturers are required to list all of the ingredients in the order of predominance.
-Because is a requirement, consider writing a short and sweet product description first (using these tips), and include the ingredients at the end in a bulleted list.

 4. Suggest applications or recipes